ClevelandClinicQHS/projects/README.md

 ## Metadata

 Data about authors, institutional and/or department affiliations and projects are stored in *.rds* files within the main */project* directory, so that the user only needs to enter these details once (unless, for example, a co-author changes their name or affiliations).
 These data are also used to assemble title pages of reports, with automatically generated author lists and lists of author affiliations.
-We provide a complete example of this process below in Section \@ref(demo).
+We provide a complete example of this process below in section **4**.

 The main metadata tables accessible to the user are `projects()`, `authors()` and `affiliations()`, via functions thusly named.
-Two additional tables are internally created to keep track of associations between authors and projects and between authors and affiliations (see \@ref(assoc)).
+Two additional tables are internally created to keep track of associations between authors and projects and between authors and affiliations (see section **3.3.4**).

 ### Projects Table Columns